davenonymous/BonsaiTrees/README.md

 missing the corresponding shape files.
 The server log notifies you about these.

-But it is relatively easy to auto-generate those shape files (and I appreciate pull requests for them so others can benefit of your work) in case the integration is Java based:
+But it is relatively easy to auto-generate those shape files (and I appreciate pull requests for them so others can benefit of your work) in most cases:
 1. Create a new super-flat world, the following step will erase a 32x32 block area!
 2. Look somewhere on the ground and enter the command:
    `/bonsaitrees generateMissingShapes yes`